Nintendo DS (Nitro) Development Kit Hardware

 IS-NITRO-UIC (MIDI)

 The IS-NITRO-UIC is a piece of development hardware that was used to test MIDI sound on the Nintendo DS, the Image to the left shows the MIDI version which has 2 ports one for USB and the other a MIDI port.
-There is another version without the MIDI interface which relies on sending all the data via USB but this would be slower as you would need the MIDI files instead of just using a MIDI instrument to hear the sounds instantly.

-The hardware would be connected to a developers PC via USB, and using the provided software the sound engineer could send midi files that would play back on the device’s speakers.
+The hardware would be connected to a developer’s PC via USB, and using the provided software the sound engineer could send MIDI files that would play back on the device’s speakers.

 The MIDI version of this hardware could also be connected to any MIDI instrument directly via the MIDI interface which can be seen in the diagram below.